Zandirin/Aurora/README.md

 - Displays an eye catching header that informs the user what the page contains
 - On larger screens, displays an alternate logo to the navigation bar
 - Contains a call to action button that leads to the contact form
+- A short impactful way to grab the user's attention and help them to understand quickly what this company does.
+The call to action quickly navigates to the contact section if the user is in the correct place, however the user can continue to scroll to learn more and make a more informed decision on whether this company offers services to their needs.
 ![Hero Section Desktop](assets/images/README-images/hero-desktop.png)
 ![Hero Section Tablet and lower](assets/images/README-images/hero-tablet-below.png)